Kolun

-Kolun (Колун) is a village in the municipalities of Foča, Republika Srpska and Foča-Ustikolina, Bosnia and Herzegovina.
+Kolun (Колун) is a village in the municipalities of Foča, Republika Srpska and Foča, Federation of Bosnia and Herzegovina, Bosnia and Herzegovina.

 History

 Within the village there is a Turbe that was constructed in 1761, inside are buried Sheikh Murat and his son Salih.

 Demographics

-According to the 2013 census, its population was 17, all living in the Republika Srpska part, thus none living in the Foča-Ustikolina part.
+According to the 2013 census, its population was 17, all living in the Republika Srpska part, thus none living in the Foča FBiH part.